m8strategies/MotionIQ-Demo/README.md

 5. Generates a requirement document, an epic, and user stories, with full version history.
 6. Produces a Jira-ready execution package and, on approval, submits it directly to Jira.

-For the full architecture and business case — including the multi-agent design, retrieval pipeline, governance model, and production roadmap.

 ## Architecture at a Glance

 - **Backend**: FastAPI (`src/api`), orchestrating a 9-node deterministic graph (`src/graph/orchestration_graph.py`) that routes each request through intent classification, retrieval/grounding, metadata checks, and the BA (requirement) workflow.